Skip to main content

 Private signing key

-Key must be provisioned to device; if unique per device, you're building PKI anyway
+Must be provisioned to device; if unique per device, a PKI provisioning flow is required anyway

 The PAT itself